zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 The `secp256k1_blake160`, `secp256k1_blake160_multisig` and `locktime_pool` script are similar to the `common` script.
 It is recommended to use the `common` script to deal with those lock scripts for the `payFee` action and the `prepareSigningEntries` action.

-The `deposit` action and the `payFee` action are using the same address.
+The `deposit` action and the `payFee` action are using the same address in the example.
 If you checked the transaction skeleton after incurring fees, you can notice that the transaction skeleton has only one input for the two actions.
 Lumos can intelligently rewrite the change cells generated in the deposit action to pay enough transaction fee.

 Example: